-Analysis of the year of arrival for the overseas born population of Playford North Urban Renewal area in 2011 compared to the City of Playford shows that there was a smaller proportion of people who arrived before 2001, and a larger proportion of recent overseas arrivals (those who arrived between 2006 and 2011).
+Analysis of the year of arrival for the overseas born population of Playford North Urban Renewal area in 2016 compared to the City of Playford shows that there was a smaller proportion of people who arrived before 2001, and a larger proportion of recent overseas arrivals (those who arrived between 2011 to 9 Aug 2016).

 The major differences in year of arrival data in the population between Playford North Urban Renewal area and the City of Playford are:

 - A larger percentage of arrivals between 2001 and 2005 (11.3% compared to 6.9%)

 - A larger percentage of arrivals between 2006 and 9 Aug 2011 (18.2% compared to 13.9%)